khuntikaran/Travelapp-Flutter/README.md

-# Instagram-clone
-Instagram clone using flutter
+# Travel app using flutter